SomeRanDev/RPGMakerPlugins/README.md

-# RPG-Maker-MV-Plugins
+# RPG Maker MV/MZ Plugins

-An updated list of all supported RMMV plugins.
+An updated list of all my RPG Maker plugins.